onsi/ginkgo/index.md

 ### Locally-scoped Shared Behaviors

-It is often the case that within a particular suite, there will be a number of different `Context`s that assert the exact same behavior, in that they have identical `It`s within them.
+It is often the case that within a particular suite, there will be a number of different `Context`s that assert the exact same behavior, in that they have identical `It`s or `Specify`s within them.
 The only difference between these `Context`s is the set up done in their respective `BeforeEach`s.
-Rather than repeat the `It`s for these `Context`s, here are two ways to extract the code and avoid repeating yourself.
+Rather than repeat the `It`s/`Specify`s for these `Context`s, here are two ways to extract the code and avoid repeating yourself.

-#### Pattern 1: Extract a function that defines the shared `It`s
+#### Pattern 1: Extract a function that defines the shared `It`s and `Specify`s

-Here, we will pull out a function that lives within the same closure that `Context`s live in, that defines the `It`s that are common to those `Context`s.
+Here, we will pull out a function that lives within the same closure that `Context`s live in, that defines the `It`s and `Specify`s that are common to those `Context`s.
 For example:

     Describe("my api client", func() {
         var client APIClient